OAI/OpenAPI-Specification/CONTRIBUTING.md

 4. If the suggested change has good support, you will be asked to create a formal proposal.
    Use the [template in the proposals directory](https://github.com/OAI/OpenAPI-Specification/tree/main/proposals), copy it to a new file, and complete it.
-   Once you the document is ready, open a pull request.
+   Once you the document is ready, open a pull request on the main branch.

 5. The proposal will be more closely reviewed and commented on or amended until it is either rejected or accepted.
-   At that point, the proposal is merged to the `main` branch and a final pull request is opened to add the feature to the appropriate version of the specification.
+   At that point, the proposal is merged into the `main` branch and a pull request is opened to add the feature to the appropriate `dev` version of the specification.

-Questions are welcome on the process and at any time.
+Questions are welcome on the process at any time.
 Use the discussions feature or find us in Slack.

 ## Working in GitHub